FAR-Lab/Interactive-Lab-Hub/Lab 6/README.md

 Find at least one class (more are okay) partner, and design a distributed application together.

+I worked with Niki and Rob, who were instrumental in developing the code and final product.
+We also got help from Ilan and David.

 **1. Explain your design** For example, if you made a remote controlled banana piano, explain why anyone would want such a thing.

 **2. Diagram the architecture of the system.** Be clear to document where input, output and computation occur, and label all parts and connections.
 For example, where is the banana, who is the banana player, where does the sound get played, and who is listening to the banana music?